osg-htc/docs/docs/data/hadoop-overview.md

     -   Datanode: This node stores copies of the blocks in HDFS.
 They communicate with the namenode to perform "housekeeping" such as creating new replicas, transferring blocks between datanodes, and deleting excess blocks.
 They also communicate with the clients to transfer data.
 To reach the best scalability, there should be as many datanodes as possible.
 -   Grid extensions
     -   Globus GridFTP: The standard GridFTP from Globus.
 We use a plug-in module (using the Globus Direct Storage Interface) that allows the GridFTP process to use the HDFS C-bindings directly.
     -   Gratia probe: Gratia is an accounting system that records batch system and transfer records to a database.
-The records are collected by a client program called a "probe" which runs on the GridFTP server.
-It parses the GridFTP server's log files and creates transfer records.
+The records are collected by a client program called a "probe" which runs on the GridFTP or XRootD server.
+The probe parses the GridFTP or XRootD logs and generates transfer records.
     -   XRootD server plugin: XRootD is an extremely flexible and powerful data server popular in the high energy physics community.
 There exists a HDFS plugin for XRootD; integrating with XRootD provides a means to export HDFS securely outside the local cluster, as another XRootD plugin provides GSI-based authentication and authorization.
 -   HDFS auxiliary:
     -   "Secondary Namenode": Perhaps more aptly called a "checkpoint server".
 This server downloads the file system image and journal from the namenode, merges the two together, and uploads the new file system image up to the namenode.
 This is done on a different server in order to reduce the memory footprint of the namenode.